oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-wdt-model.md

 To collect the model from a domain running on another machine, you can use the Remote Discovery option.
 With this option, at the end of the Discover Domain (online) action, WDT will tell you which files you need to collect and add to the archive file.

 Because the ToDo List application has minimal requirements from the domain, you will create the model by hand.
-If you would prefer to create a local domain and use the discover model functionality, see the Create ToDo List Domain section in the Appendix.
+If you would prefer to create a local domain and use the discover model functionality, see [Create ToDo List Domain]({{< relref "/setup/quickstart/qs-advanced#create-the-local-todo-list-domain" >}}) in the Advanced section.

 ### Create the ToDo List Domain